LucasCordova/pacman/README.md

 Open `project.godot` in Godot (standard build).
 Run the project; arrow keys move Pac-Man.
 On `main`, watch the ghost wander through the pellet row: it *eats the pellets*.
-That is not a bug we fix today - it is Thursday's cliffhanger.
+That is not a bug we fix today, it is Thursday's cliffhanger.
 Why does the pellet not care who touched it?
 Collision layers and masks: next week.

 ## What is deliberately missing